KelvinHere/Yoga_Milestone_4/README.md

     - `USE_AWS` is present and settings.py will define all the variables for amazon S3 storage for media and static files
     - `AWS_ACCESS_KEY_ID` public access key for S3 storage
     - `AWS_SECRET_ACCESS_KEY` secret access key for S3 storage

     - `DISABLE_COLLECTSTATIC` when present stops redeploying all static and media files to S3 storage

     - `EMAIL_HOST_USER` email address for django to send emails from
     - `EMAIL_HOST_PASS` password to access the email address

-    - `SECRET_KEY` djangos secret key for protecting signed data
+    - `SECRET_KEY` django's secret key for protecting signed data

     - `STRIPE_PUBLIC_KEY` stripes public key
     - `STRIPE_SECRET_KEY` stripes secret key to protect signed data
     - `STRIPE_WH_SECRET` stripes secret key for webhooks to protect signed data

 ***
 ## Credits